 So, the real game changer will be for both Asia and Europe to create their own technologies.
 And the focus will have to be adaptability and relevance, not just the number of new technologies created.

 At the end of the day, whatever the number or importance of all these economic factors, the best way to create a positive and partnership-based business and growth environment will always be to decipher and adapt to the successful mindset of each other.
 China has the advantage of being able to adapt to the countries it is interested in, which isn’t our case.
 So we need to learn and fast.
 Because Eurasia won’t just be big.
 Eurasia will be different from what we know.

-Philippe Bonnet is the Co-Founder of The Asia-Pacific Circle and an experienced business strategy advisor at Business Talents, Hong Kong.
-He advises clients on their business development methods, with a particular interest for Europe – Asian business mindset.
+Co-Founder of The Asia-Pacific Circle and an experienced business strategy advisor.
+Philippe Bonnet is also the Co-founder of Impactified, a business strategy firm focused on Impact development, he advises clients on their business development methods, with a particular interest for Europe – Asian business mindset.